August 11th, 2011

 NFL Futures Betting

-Futures betting is often one of the most popular bets before the season gets started.
+Futures betting is a very popular form of Super Bowl betting and are often made before the season gets started.
 You can place a bet now for the current odds that a team will win the 2012 Super Bowl.
 The favorites are the New England Patriots at 13/2 followed closely by the Green Bay Packers and Philadelphia Eagles at 7/1.

 Not only can you bet on which team will win the Super Bowl, but also which team will win the AFC and NFC conferences in 2012.
 This represents which team from each conference will make it to the Super Bowl.
 Obviously the odds are a little bit more favorable with the Patriots getting 3/1 odds and the Eagles receiving 7/2 odds on winning.